pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 ## What you'll do

 * Install kustomize.
+* Orchestrate standalone deployments.
+* Orchestrate a full stack deployment.
+* Orchestrate a replicated PingDirectory deployment.
+* Orchestrate a clustered PingAccess deployment.
-* Orchestrate a standalone deployment.
+* Orchestrate a clustered PingFederate deployment.
-*

 ## Install kustomize